mitrejcevski/blog/content/posts/deal-with-legacy-code.md

 {{< gist mitrejcevski 1295abb3ee3a602adc1ea35ea7a12697 >}}

 #### Complexity
+When dealing with legacy code, we are trying to reduce the complexity of complicated software.
+During that process, it is very natural to get that complexity increased at the beginning, and simplified at the end.
+As we've seen in the example above, depending on the language, we might end up introducing undesired changes.
+But since we know that eventually, we will get to an exceedingly better place, it's worth to make those considerations.

 ## Conclusion
-Improving legacy code is not a trivial task and it always takes a lot of effort an energy.
-It's very crucial to have a good arsenal of tools available to fight against it, and to know how to use them properly.
-Practicing is important, the more we use them the more confident we become and we build experience that helps us pick the right tool for particular case faster.
+Improving legacy code is not a trivial task, and it always takes a lot of effort and energy.
+It's very crucial to have a good arsenal of tools available to fight against it and to know how to use those tools properly.
+Getting confident to use them involves a lot of practice, routine, and discipline.
+The more we use those tools, the more confident we become, and that helps us pick the right tool for a particular case easier.

+I hope you find this article, and the screencast videos useful, and you learned something new that you could apply at your daily job.
+Feel free to [follow me on Twitter](https://twitter.com/jovchem), so you will stay up to date with new content.

+{{< twitterfollow account="jovchem">}}